-As the Company's global footprint expands, the Board is actively monitoring whether and when to establish an Internal Audit function.
+As the Company's global footprint expands, the Board continues to actively monitor whether and when to establish an Internal Audit function.
+The Company continues to improve internal control functions and during FY20, systemised its internal control checklist.

 Management of material exposure to environmental or social risks